-The design team at Tern have really done themselves proud in producing a truly viable alternative to the car.
-I personally can’t really fault the GSD.
-I know the price tag will put a lot of people off, and it’s true you can purchase cargo bikes for less than half the price of this.
+The design team at Tern have done themselves proud in producing a truly viable alternative to the car.
+I can’t fault the GSD.
+I know the price tag will put a lot of people off, and you can indeed purchase cargo bikes for less than half the price of this.

 What you are paying for is an incredibly well-made and truly innovative design.
-There is nothing on the market that can match the Tern for sheer all-round practicality.
+There is nothing on the market that can match the Tern for sheer all-around practicality.

 There are some great electric cargo bikes out there that are cheaper.
 The Kona UTE in particular springs to mind.
 That is a good bike in itself, but it is substantially longer, it doesn’t fold down and only has provision for one battery (although you could carry a spare).

 As a tool for business, it has so much potential.
 Plus if you did decide to use one of these for your courier business, you would be able to offset the purchase price against your tax bill.